Skip to main content

 Bērzu Sula (Birch Sap)

-Birch sap is a thin, slightly sweet, watery sap harvested from birch trees in early spring.
-It is a traditional drink in Latvia, seen as a natural tonic and a symbol of spring's arrival.
-The practice of tapping birch trees for sap goes back centuries.
+Birch sap is a thin, slightly sweet, watery liquid tapped from birch trees in early spring.
+Latvians drink it as a natural tonic and a sign that spring has come.
+Tapping the trees for sap goes back centuries here.

 water